 - An electronystagmography (ENG) is done to test for problems you may have with balance or dizziness.
 Sticky pads with wires are placed on the skin around your eyes.
 The wires are connected to a machine that records information during your ENG.
 Warm and cool air or water is put into your ears while your eye movements are recorded.
 Do not drink alcohol or eat a heavy meal before this test.
 You may feel dizzy or nauseated after the test.

 - An auditory brainstem response (ABR) test is used to play a series of clicks through headsets on your ears.
 A machine measures how your cochlea and nerves react to the clicks.

-- An MRI may be used to check for problems that can cause vertigo.
+- An MRI of the brain may be used to check for problems that can cause vertigo.
 Do not enter the MRI room with anything metal.
 Metal can cause serious damage.
 Tell the healthcare provider if you have any metal in or on your body.

 How is vertigo treated?

 Treatment will depend on the condition causing the vertigo.
-Your healthcare provider may suggest that you rest in bed, avoid certain activities, and change some of the foods you eat.
-Medicines that may be causing your vertigo may need to be decreased or stopped.
-You may also need any of the following:
+Your healthcare provider may suggest that you rest in bed or avoid certain activities for a time.
+You may need to decrease or stop taking medicines that are causing your vertigo.
+Medicines may also be prescribed to help relieve your symptoms.

 - You have blood, pus, or fluid coming out of your ears.

 When should I contact my healthcare provider?

 - Your symptoms do not get better with treatment.